AlessioLucciola/AlessioLucciola/README.md

 # :raising_hand_man: About me

-I'm <strong>Alessio Lucciola</strong>, a 25 year old <strong>Software Engineer</strong> from Italy.
+I'm <strong>Alessio Lucciola</strong>, a 25-year-old <strong>Software Engineer</strong> from Italy.
-Since I was a child I have always had a profound interest in IT, in fact I obtained a <strong>Bachelor's Degree in Computer Science</strong> in March 2022 and I am currently obtaining a <strong>Master's Degree</strong> in <strong>Sapienza - University of Rome</strong>.
+Since I was a child I have always had a profound interest in IT, in fact, I obtained a <strong>Bachelor's Degree in Computer Science</strong> in March 2022 and I am currently obtaining a <strong>Master's Degree</strong> in <strong>Sapienza - University of Rome</strong>.
 I am particularly interested in <strong>Web Application</strong> development although I am always experimenting with new technologies and tools to create interesting projects (especially if they concern <strong>AI</strong>).

 # :muscle: Skills
 Some languages I worked with are:
 - Python
-- Go (GoLang)
+- Go (golang)
 - Java
 - Javascript / Typescript
 - Solidity